 Wayne Gretzky Sets Them Up

 The Great One was in a giving mood on this date.
 First, on Feb.
 15, 1980, he tied the NHL single-game record by racking up seven assists in the Edmonton Oilers’ 8-2 win over the Washington Capitals.
-The was the first of three seven-assist games he had in his career.
+This was the first of three seven-assist games he had in his career.

 On Feb.
-15, 1999, Gretzky played in his only game in Nashville, and he made it a night to remember.
+15, 1999, Wayne Gretzky played his only game in Nashville, and he made it a night to remember.
 He ended his game with five assists in the Rangers’ 7-4 road victory against the Predators.
 His five helpers put him exactly 1,000 points ahead of Howe, who was second all-time scoring.

 Martin Brodeur’s Big Day